Filing Complaints & Resolving Serious Issues With Oversight Agencies

 The Massachusetts Department of Public Health Division of Health Care Facility Licensure and Certification (DPH) upholds resident/patient rights in health care facilities in Massachusetts.
 DPH enforces nursing home laws and regulations through regular inspections and complaint investigations.
 This is the primary agency handling serious complaints that cannot be resolved through standard channels.
 The agency reviews allegations of poor quality care, abuse, neglect, and misappropriation of funds.

-It is MANHR’s experience that unless there is an immediate life-threatening problem, it could take a couple of months for a resolution from DPH.
-If the resolution is unsatisfactory, you should contact DPH and follow-up with a stronger letter to further be “on the record” with your concerns.
+It is MANHR’s experience that unless there is an immediate life-threatening problem, it could take DPH a couple of months to resolve a complaint investigation.
+If the resolution is unsatisfactory, you should contact DPH and follow-up with a stronger letter to again be “on the record” with your concerns.

-For example, if your loved one has Medicare coverage, and you want to file an appeal or healthcare complaint, Livanta will help you to:
+For example, if you or your loved one has Medicare coverage, and you want to file an appeal or healthcare complaint, Kepro will help you to:

-- Appeal a notice that the hospital intends to send your loved one back to the nursing home when you believe he/she should continue to stay in the hospital.
+- Appeal a notice that the hospital intends to send you or your loved one back to the nursing home when you believe hospital care is still necessary.

-- Appeal a notice that states a course of treatment (e.g., rehabilitation) is going to end when you believe your loved one still needs those services.
+- Appeal a notice that states a course of treatment (e.g. rehabilitation) is going to end when you believe those services are still necessary.